print-ramcharan/HackWeek_Challenge_Voice_Notes_To_Task_List/README.md

 ### 1\.
 Clone the repository

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopyEditgit clone https://github.com/your-username/voice-notes-todo-app.git  cd voice-notes-todo-app   `
+`bashCopyEditgit clone https://github.com/your-username/voice-notes-todo-app.git  cd voice-notes-todo-app   `

 > ⚠️ You can skip this step — the app runs completely in-browser by opening index.html.